 Cross the dam to the west side of the river and then follow the trail as it climbs southwest on gentle to moderate grades through a forest of larch and pine trees.
-Soon the trail passes through a small meadow containing the ruins of an old stable at 0.3 miles.
-From the meadow enjoy a tantalizing glimpse of the scenery to come before plunging back into the woods.
+At 0.3 miles the trail passes through a small meadow containing the ruins of an old stable.
+Here we get our first tantalizing glimpse of the scenery to come before plunging back into the woods.

-Our trail soon leads to the stream draining Val Minger, which will be our constant companion along the initial segment of our uphill trek.
+Our trail soon leads to the stream draining Val Minger, which will be our constant companion along the initial segment of the hike.
 As the trees thin the trail passes the confluence of the Val Foraz, a side valley branching to the south at 0.8 miles.
-Interesting rock formations, caused by erosion of the glacial gravel walls of the canyon, are found near the confluence.
-One of the formations looks like the head of a raven and another is said to look like the head of a witch.
+Interesting rock formations, caused by erosion of the canyon's glacial gravel walls, are found near the confluence.
+One of the formations looks like the head of a raven and another like the head of a witch.

-A short distance past the rock formations views open the rugged ridges and craggy slopes of the peaks flanking Val Minger valley.
-Turn around for distant views of the peaks of the Sesvenna Lischana range rising along the east side of the S-charl valley, including Piz Madlain, Piz San Jon Dodona and Piz San Jon d’Immez.
+Soon views open the rugged peaks and craggy slopes flanking the Minger valley.
+Turn around for distant views of the peaks of the Sesvenna Lischana range, including Piz Madlain and the Piz San Jon massif, rising above the east side of the S-charl valley.

 As the trees thin views open to Piz Foraz rising along the south side of the valley.
 The triangular top of Piz Plavna Dadaint is seen above the trees to the west.
-As you climb, keep an eye out for red deer and chamoix on the slopes of Piz Minger, looming above the trail to the north.
+As you climb, keep an eye out for red deer and chamoix on the slopes of Piz Minger and Piz dals Cotschen, looming above the trail to the north.

 At 2.2 miles the trees give way to the beautiful open meadows of Alp Minger.
-Reach the official park rest stop (7,115-ft/2,168-meters), with stunning 360-degree views, at 2.5 miles.
-Piz Minger towers above the valley to the north while Piz Forza and its craggy ridges dominate the view to the south.
-To the west, the pyramid-shaped Piz Plavna Dadaint rises beyond the pass of Sur il Foss, the saddle on the ridge between Piz Minger and Piz Foraz at the head of the valley.
+Reach the official park rest stop (7,115-ft.), with stunning 360-degree views, at 2.5 miles.
+Piz Minger towers above the valley to the north while Piz Foraz and its craggy ridges dominate the view to the south.
+To the west, the pyramid-shaped Piz Plavna Dadaint rises beyond Sur il Foss, the saddle on the ridge between Piz Minger and Piz Foraz at the head of the valley.
 To the east, the peaks soaring above the east side of the S-charl valley fill the skyline.
 This is another good spot to look for red deer and chamoix.

-Posts, painted yellow, outline the border of the rest area equipped with benches and tables.
+The rest area, equipped with benches and tables, is delineated by yellow posts.
 This is the only place in the valley where hikers are allowed to eat.
 My recommendation is not to eat lunch here.
-Instead enjoy the views and then continue to the pass, which is outside the national park.
+Instead enjoy the views and then continue to the saddle, which is outside the National Park.
 At the pass you can sit anywhere you like.

-When you are ready to continue, follow the path as it heads west, ascending through low-lying shrubs on easy grades.
+When you are ready to continue follow the path as it heads west, ascending on easy grades through low-lying shrubs.
 Soon the trail curves to the northwest, climbing through pretty meadows with great views of the peaks surrounding the valley.
-At 3.0 miles the grade steepens and the path curves to the west, ascending a grassy gully along the left (south) side of a stream.
+At 3.0 miles the grade steepens and the path curves to the west and ascends a grassy gully along the left (south) side of a stream.

 At this point you have three choices.
-You can either turn around and retrace your steps for a 6.8 mile round trip hike, walk to Tarasp via the Val Plavna (3hr) or climb to the pass at Fuorcla Val dal Botsch (1hr 45 min) and then descend to Il Fuorn (3 hrs).
+You can either turn around and retrace your steps to the trailhead for a 6.8 mile round trip hike, walk to Tarasp via the Val Plavna (3-hr) or climb to the pass at Fuorcla Val dal Botsch (1-hr 45-min) and then descend to Il Fuorn (3-hrs).
 I recommend walking to Tarasp via the Val Plavna.
 The Fuorcla Val da Botsch extension is quite strenuous and very steep.
 (See below for more information on this option.)